Saikats676/My_Dashboard/README.md

 - Right now, **I’m focused on sharpening my test automation skills** — **building BDD-style test cases using Cucumber**, **exploring mobile automation via Appium**, and **implementing parallel test execution in real-world scenarios**.
 I'm blending my strong manual testing foundation with **automation to evolve as a hybrid QA engineer**.

 ## 🔍 Interests
-- 🧰 Building and maintaining scalable automation frameworks
+- 🧰 Building and maintaining scalable automation frameworks.
-- 🚀 Learning new test tools and integrating them into CI/CD
+- 🚀 Learning new test tools and integrating them into CI/CD.
-- 😎 Sharpening skills in version control, reporting, and test data management
+- 🧠 Continuous learning and interview preparation.
-- 🧠 Continuous learning and interview preparation
+- ✈️ Loves exploring new places and capturing random moments.
-- 🎯 A tester who enjoys solving real bugs, not just spotting typos
+- 🔫 Enjoys testing software by day, and testing reflexes in Call of Duty or Counter-Strike by night.

 ## 😄 Pronouns
 He/Him